top of page

-Inside: How to help your potty training toddler with the big feelings that can come up in the potty training process...and in regular life with toddlers.
-This content contains affliate links.
+Inside: How to help your potty training toddler with the big feelings that can come up in the potty training process...and in everyday life with toddlers.

 I remember the mental checklist I'd go through when my oldest was just a newborn: does she need milk?
 Diaper change?
 Would bouncing help?
 Snuggle her into a wrap on me?